Janusz478/FlaskRestAPI/README.md

 #  FlaskRestAPI
-A simple API that stores products, as an exercise to learn flask_restx.
+A simple API that stores products.